OffchainLabs/eth-pos-devnet/README.md

 1. We initialize a go-ethereum, proof-of-work development node from a genesis config
 2. We initialize a Prysm beacon chain, proof-of-stake development node from a genesis config
-3. We then start mining in go-ethereum proof-of-work, and concurrently run proof-of-stake using Prysm
-4. Once the mining difficulty of the go-ethereum node reaches `50`, the node switches to proof-of-stake mode by letting Prysm drive the consensus of blocks

 The development net is fully functional and allows for the deployment of smart contracts and all the features that also come with the Prysm consensus client such as its rich set of APIs for retrieving data from the blockchain.
 This development net is a great way to understand the internals of Ethereum proof-of-stake and to mess around with the different settings that make the system possible.